MS-DG/create-dg-react/packages/cra-template-dg-react/template/README.md

 > If some rules should be added or modified, please change the two packages.
 >
-> If some rules should be disable in special case, using the disable comment: (try to avoid)
+> If some rules should be disable in some specific cases, using the disable comment:
 >
 > - add `// eslint-disable-next-line rule-id1, rule-id2` to disable those rules in next line.
 > - add `// eslint-disable-line rule-id1, rule-id2` to disable those rules in this line.